Equivalent Linear Mappings of Large Language Models

-Tables \ref{tab:llama_jacobian_decoded}, \ref{tab:gemma_jacobian_decoded} and \ref{tab:qwen_jacobian_decoded}. show the decodings of the top three singular vectors of the detached Jacobians of the layer outputs for Llama 3.1 8B, Gemma 3 4B and Qwen 3 8B.
-Similar patterns emerge across models: the words ``bridge'' (and its variants), ``Golden'', ``highway'', ``exit'', ``most'' and ``only'' are highlighted to show their appearances in singular vector decodings.
-Early layers are excluded as the decodings are unintelligible.
+Table \ref{tab:qwen3_jacobian_decoded_3cols} shows the top eight tokens decoded from the largest three singular vectors of the detached Jacobians of selected layer outputs for Qwen 3 14B.
+The words ``bridge'' (and its variants), ``highway'', ``exit'', ``most'' and ``only'' are highlighted to show their appearances in decoded singular vectors.
+Early layers are excluded as the tokens are unintelligible.
 The emergence of intelligible tokens in later layers is shown in the tables as something like a phase change in the representation.
-Llama 3.1 shows a progression from generic bridge terms to specific San Francisco geographic terms and generating ``Golden''.
-Gemma 3 includes more diverse geographic terms including international locations but still results in ``Golden''.
-Qwen 3 produces more infrastructure and engineering concepts before producing ``only''.
+Qwen 3 generates infrastructure and engineering related concepts before producing ``only''.

 Fig. \ref{fig:singular_vectors_layers}A shows the normalized singular value spectra of the detached Jacobian at the output of every layer.
-Llama 3.2 3B has $28$ transformer layers, and decoding the largest singular vectors shows that the word representation of these intermediate operations is not interpretable until later layers.
+Llama 3.2 3B has $28$ layers, and decoding the largest singular vectors shows that the word representation of these intermediate operations is not interpretable until later layers.
 From the decoding of the top singular vector by layer, ``only'' emerges in layer 19.
 From the map of the progression of the projection of the top two singular vectors onto the top two singular vectors of the last layer in Fig. \ref{fig:singular_vectors_layers}B, we first see a shift at layer 11 toward the prediction.

-Since the layer-by-layer operations are only linear and have no higher-order terms, the stable rank $R = (\sum_{i}^L{S^2_i}) / {S^2_{max}}$ serves as a measure of the effectively dimensionality of the subspace of the representation at a particular layer.
+Since the layer-by-layer operations are only linear, the stable rank $R = (\sum_{i}^L{S^2_i}) / {S^2_{max}}$ serves as a measure of the effectively dimensionality of the subspace of the representation at a particular layer.

 When looking at $W_{0\_\text{to}\_k}$, the cumulative layer transform up through layer $k$, the dimensionality of the detached Jacobian steadily decreases.
 When considering each layer $i$ as its own individual transform $W_{i}$ (where $ W_{0\_\text{to}\_k} = \prod_{i=0}^k{W_i}$ for the simplified scenario of a single input token; there are other cross-token terms not shown here for mid-layer detached Jacobians for longer input sequences), we also see a large peak in dimensionality near the end.